JKc66/CircuitVision/README.md

     pip install -r requirements.txt
     ```

-3.  **Configuration:** Review `config.py` (or relevant configuration files) for any paths or settings that might need adjustment for your environment, though defaults should work if models are downloaded as per step 1.

 ### 🐳 Using Docker (Recommended)

 For a consistent and isolated environment, we recommend using Docker.